 This trip can be customized for a private journey in the months of February and March.

-Price per passenger starting from: $2,995 USD (double occupancy/adult) for group departures or our custom-tailored journeys start from $800 USD per day for two travelers.
+Price per passenger starting from: $2,995 USD (double occupancy/adult) for group departures or our custom-tailored journeys start from $1,000 USD per day for two travelers.
 Contact us today to discuss your travel desires and design a personalized proposal with exact pricing.